Tez Policies for Businesses

 - Attempt to circumvent Tez’s systems and processes which are used for enforcement purposes e.g. through the use of dynamic DNS to switch page or ad content, or manipulate offer text

-Tez for Business-created labels, URLs, and their destinations must also conform to Tez for Business policies and not contain any prohibited goods or services or inappropriate content as described in our policies.
+Tez for Business-created labels, URLs, and their destinations must also conform to the Tez Policies for Businesses and not contain any prohibited goods or services or inappropriate content as described in our policies.